Mission Dolores mural: Description

 Part of the mural depicts the Sacred Hearts of Jesus and Mary.
 In Christian art, the Sacred Heart is often portrayed as a flaming heart shining with divine light, pierced by the lance-wound, surrounded by a crown of thorns, surmounted by a cross and bleeding.
 Sometimes the image is over Jesus' body with his wounded hands pointing at the heart.
 The wounds and crown of thorns allude to the manner of Jesus' death, while the fire represents the transformative power of love.
 In the Mission Dolores mural, the Sacred Heart appears on either side of the upper third of the mural, with a decorative recessed wall, or statuary niche, in the center, decorated at the top with a shell motif.
 The upper niche is richly ornamented with scroll motifs and flanked on either side with more scrolling decorative patterns.
 The interior of the lower niche is less decorative and painted in red.
 Similar ornamental motifs are found elsewhere in the old mission on the archway above the sanctuary, as well as chevron patterns on the ceiling.
 We know these are original native patterns as we see the same pattern in the original basketry woven by local native women over 200 years ago.
 According to the California Missions Foundation some of the design resembles traditional Ohlone patterns found on rock art in the region.

 In the mission church behind the huge canvas depicting the last supper there are also decorative patterns painted on the wall.

 A defining factor in the preservation of the mural over the centuries is the mural's situation in a dark, cramped space behind the historic reredos.
 The mural is situated on a wall about two feet behind the reredos.
 It is only partially visible from an oblique angle through a trap door that opens from the attic above.

-Certain areas of the mural have deteriorated over time, particularly a section at the top of the mural that has been severely abraded, possibly when an electrical cable was installed in front of the mural.
-Besides being an engaging piece of art, the mural is an intriguing artifact from a seemingly remote past.
-An artifact which silently stood witness for five years as a few missionaries on the frontier edge of an extended empire endeavored to convert the numerous native peoples to Catholicism and a Spanish colonial vision of civilization.
+Certain areas of the mural have deteriorated over time, particularly a section at the top that has been severely abraded, possibly when an electrical cable was installed in front of the mural.
+The mural also provides evidence of an earlier period in the area's history.
+It remained in place for five years while missionaries working on the frontier sought to convert local native peoples to Catholicism and promote a Spanish colonial vision of civilization.